 Information on the location and nature of the alteration.

-Likely effect of the alteration.
-Depending on whether the variant is considered to be intragenic or extragenic, the options are:
+Known or likely effect of the alteration.
+Depending on whether the variant is considered to be intragenic or extragenic (extratranscriptic), the options are:

 Intragenic variants analysed by MutationTaster